wqf233333/DJI-SDK-SKILL/README.md

 - What is encrypt error?

-  it means you are trying to sending encode data while activation is forgotten or failed
+  it means you are trying to sending encode data while activation is forgotten or failed.

+- What is the default taking-off altitude and how to modify it?

+  the drone will exit the taking off logic after reaching 1.2m and it is a fixed height which cannot be modified

+- How to read the C1/C2 value of RC in Onboard SDK?

+  no you cannot, the only channel values can be read from broadcast are roll/pitch/yaw/throttle/gear/mode

 - Could you add a feature to ... in the sample code?